KateFayra/Threat_Intelligence/README.md

 # Threat Intelligence

 An API which provides information for given IP addresses and domain names.
 Designed to be used to provide intelligence as part of a security incident response process.
-The API is running at http://threatintel.njlochner.com (IP: http://54.234.211.140/)

 ## Features